|

 drums inland, leading them to a primitive

-village that appears deserted, so they
+village that appears deserted.
+Continuing

-gate and stumble upon quite a spectacle: a
+gate, where they stumble upon quite a spectacle: a

-wild ceremony is underway, and while chants
+wild ceremony is underway; and while chants

 of Kong thunder from the masses, and about